Sensoteq/technical-test-nodejs/README.md

 3. PostgreSQL must be used

 ## Assessment Details
 The provided database will contain multiple tables; the ER model for it is provided below.
+The database is named `dvdrental`.

 ![image](https://user-images.githubusercontent.com/21364333/197232749-2ad14346-40a1-4b21-94a1-713ed23cdd5f.png)